 Overview

-Take a journey to Heathcote, nestled in a tranquil bush setting at the foot of the McIvor and McHarg Ranges.
-Founded in the 1850s, the heritage streetscape reflects the town's gold rush past but it's the wineries and regional produce that are the major drawcard.
+Take a journey to Heathcote, nestled on the lands of the Taungurung People in a tranquil bush setting at the foot of the McIvor and McHarg Ranges.
+Founded in the 1850s, the town has a heritage streetscape reflecting its gold rush past – but it's the wineries and regional produce in these parts that are the major drawcards.

 Meet the winemakers

 Heathcote wine region has a reputation for producing some of the finest shiraz in the world along with other high quality varieties of red.
 Experience it for yourself.
 Taste the wines and meet the winemakers at cellar doors, or treat yourself to a long lunch among the vines at winery restaurants, all year round.
-Visit in October to see the local winemakers showcase their iconic wines at the Heathcote Wine and Food Festival.
+Visit over the June long weekend to meet the winemakers, brewers and distillers at Heathcote on Show.

 Find a brew